jhvanderschee/jekyllcodex/_without-plugin/simple-menu.md

 ### Introduction

-Every website needs a menu with the most important pages.
 This static single-level menu highlights the right page.
 The code is independent of the permalink style used by Jekyll.

 ### How it works